-Sometimes the best plan is to not have a plan, just wander freely and see what you find.
-The main architectural points of interest are within relatively close proximity to each other so it is easy to walk around and see a lot in a day.
-As well as interesting architecture in Madrid, these are a few favourite monuments and sculptures that caught my eye too…
+Sometimes the best plan is to not have a plan.
+Wander freely around the city and see what you find.
+The main architectural points of interest are within relatively close proximity to each other.
+This makes it is easy to walk around and see a lot in a day.
+As well as interesting architecture in Madrid, these are a few eye catching monuments and sculptures too..

 1. Casa de la Panaderia

 One of the finest examples of architecture in Madrid is Casa de la Panaderia, located in the Plaza Mayor.
-It used to be home to the main bakery in the town and was the first building in the square.
-It is now the Tourist Information Centre but still has a dominant presence.
+Once home to the main bakery in the town, it was the first building in the square.
+It is now the Tourist Information Centre and still has a dominant presence.
 Construction finished in 1619 but after a couple of devastating fires, the ground floor and cellar are the only original parts of the building left today.
 The murals beside the windows were the work of Carlos Franco and represent various mythological figures.